redis/redis-doc/topics/modules-intro.md

 Redis Modules: an introduction to the API
 ===

-The modules documentation is composed of the following files:
+The modules documentation is composed of the following pages:

-* `INTRO.md` (this file).
+* Introduction to Redis modules (this file).
 An overview about Redis Modules system and API.
 It's a good idea to start your reading here.
-* `API.md` is generated from module.c top comments of RedisModule functions.
+* [Redis modules API reference](/topics/modules-api-ref) is generated from module.c top comments of RedisModule functions.
 It is a good reference in order to understand how each function works.
-* `TYPES.md` covers the implementation of native data types into modules.
+* [Implementing native data types](/topics/modules-native-types) covers the implementation of native data types into modules.
-* `BLOCK.md` shows how to write blocking commands that will not reply immediately, but will block the client, without blocking the Redis server, and will provide a reply whenever will be possible.
+* [Blocking operations](/topics/modules-blocking-ops) shows how to write blocking commands that will not reply immediately, but will block the client, without blocking the Redis server, and will provide a reply whenever will be possible.

 Redis modules make possible to extend Redis functionality using external modules, implementing new Redis commands at a speed and with features